pkgforge-community/uruntime/README.md

-                                       using extract and run option for reuse extracted data TMPDIR=/path                   Specifies a custom path for mounting or extracting the image FUSERMOUNT_PROG=/path          Specifies a custom path for fusermount DWARFS_CACHESIZE=128M          Size of the block cache, in bytes for DwarFS (suffixes K, M, G)
+                                       using extract and run option for reuse extracted data TMPDIR=/path                   Specifies a custom path for mounting or extracting the image FUSERMOUNT_PROG=/path          Specifies a custom path for fusermount DWARFS_WORKERS=2               Number of worker threads for DwarFS (default: equal CPU threads) DWARFS_CACHESIZE=512M          Size of the block cache, in bytes for DwarFS (suffixes K, M, G) DWARFS_BLOCKSIZE=512K          Size of the block file I/O, in bytes for DwarFS (suffixes K, M, G)
 ```

 * **AppImage runtime usage**